Book of Hours Review

 Book of Hours, CRPG, Real Life Simulator, Card Game, Point and Click, NoobFeed|

 The difficulty curve of Book of Hours is actually quite steep if you are not familiar with the genre.
-The lack of tutorials mixed with confusion sinking into both you and your character, plus being in time limitation, forces you to opt for things you haven’t tried before.
-It usually involves dragging cards or items to every single empty space and expecting it to work.
-If you are very much used to CRPGs, however, the title will be a nice way to earn your own name in the library you are trying to get in.
+The lack of tutorials mixed with confusion sinking into both you and your character, plus being under time limitations, forces you to opt for things you haven’t tried before.
+It usually involves dragging cards or items to every single space and expecting it to work.
+If you are very much used to CRPGs, however, the title will be a nice way to earn your own name in the library you are trying to get into.

 Book of Hours, CRPG, Real Life Simulator, Card Game, Point and Click, NoobFeed|

 My favorite part of Book of Hours was how everything was narrated.
 It will surely make you feel like reading through a book with excessive details, a pinch of sarcasm in the narrative, and the hopefulness you are going through while watching your character go around the town.
-It is amazing how a simple yet in-depth game can lead to such a neat way of narrative that puts you into the perspective of the protagonist while you are the one who is ultimately deciding their fate.
+It is amazing how a simple yet in-depth game can lead to such a neat narrative that puts you in the protagonist's perspective while you are ultimately deciding their fate.

 Overall, Book of Hours, with its narrative and properly implemented story elements, is what a dedicated CRPG fan is looking for.
 It is not too excessive nor too flashy on the eyes.
-Simplistic design, loveable characters, a huge map to play on, and complete freedom of the protagonist allow the player to freely choose their own way of getting themselves back on track.
-Book of Hours is going to be published on Steam on the 18th of August, and we thoroughly and thoroughly recommend checking it out.
+Simplistic design, lovable characters, a huge map to play on, and complete freedom for the protagonist allow the player to choose their own way back on track.
+Book of Hours will be published on Steam on August 18, and we thoroughly recommend checking it out.

 Atilla Turan